 |Polyunsaturated Fat||1.42 g||0.23 g|

-Both oils contain many of the same nutrients but in different numbers.
+Both contain many of the same nutrients but in different numbers.
 This leads many to ask if one is healthier.

 Let’s examine each nutrient closer and determine the percentage differences between the two oils.